QuickBase/interview-demos/cpp/ReadMe.md

 # DeleteRecords (Stretch)

-- We would like to introduce DeleteRecordByRecordID(Recordcollection records, int id)
+- We would like to introduce `DeleteRecordByID(Recordcollection records, uint id)`

 - This function should essentially delete the record from your collection so that when you do FindMatchingRecords(RecordCollection records, string matchString), we return empty collection after the record is deleted